There was an error with your log in

 • All mandatory gear can be rented if you don’t have your own.
 You can rent:

 Ski rental locations are in Bludenz/St. Anton and should be picked up the night prior to your outing.
-If you need to rent gear, let us know and we can help make arrangements.
+If you need to rent gear, let us know at checkout and we can help make arrangements.

 • Group sizes and pricing